Software Installation

 1. Code Composer Studio Installation

-Code Composer Studio (CCS) is a free integrated development environment (IDE) that is designed to be used with Texas Instruments products and is based on Eclipse.
+Code Composer Studio (CCS) is a free integrated development environment (IDE) that is designed to be used with Texas Instruments products.
 Please follow the instructions below to install.
 These instructions describe the process within Windows; however, the process within Linux or MacOS should be similar.

 3. Click Next as needed until it starts the download and install process.
 You generally can accept the default options unless noted below: